weiserlab/ambuj/stico.md

 ## Vision

 We are interested in designing wireless computers that are in a sticker form factor.
-They can perform complex computations, store data onboard, and communicate over long distances.
-It is an interdisciplinary project requiring the convergence of several areas of engineering as well as requires several significant scientific breakthroughs.
+They would be able to perform complex computations, store data onboard (such as data captured from image sensor), and communicate information over very long distances.
+Furthermore, these computers would be everlasting.
+STICORS is an interdisciplinary project requiring the convergence of several areas of engineering as well as it requires significant scientific breakthroughs.

 We are targetting following parameters for STICORS computers: